Cross functional teams / Matrix Management / Virtual Teams

 • Meeting overload is a leadership issue, not a scheduling issue.

-• Fewer meetings create capacity for better decisions.
+• Reducing the number of meetings create capacity for better decisions.

 • Better meetings are essential to good collaboration, they require design, facilitation, and courage.